Top US Republican McCarthy urges support for debt ceiling deal ahead of key vote | Law-Order

 Top US Republican McCarthy urges support for debt ceiling deal ahead of key vote

-Top congressional Republican Kevin McCarthy on Tuesday urged members of his party to support a bipartisan deal to lift the $31.4 trillion U.S. debt ceiling and avoid a catastrophic default, ahead of a critical procedural vote.
+Top congressional Republican Kevin McCarthy on Tuesday urged members of his party to support a bipartisan deal to lift the $31.4 trillion U.S. debt ceiling, and a key party hardliner said he would likely support the measure in a critical procedural vote.

-Top congressional Republican Kevin McCarthy on Tuesday urged members of his party to support a bipartisan deal to lift the $31.4 trillion U.S. debt ceiling and avoid a catastrophic default, ahead of a critical procedural vote.
-The gatekeeper House of Representatives Rules Committee is due to consider the 99-page bill beginning at 3 p.m.
-EDT (1900 GMT) on Tuesday, ahead of votes in the Republican-controlled House of Representatives and the Democratic-controlled Senate.
+Top congressional Republican Kevin McCarthy on Tuesday urged members of his party to support a bipartisan deal to lift the $31.4 trillion U.S. debt ceiling, and a key party hardliner said he would likely support the measure in a critical procedural vote.
+The gatekeeper House of Representatives Rules Committee is due to vote later on Tuesday on whether to advance the 99-page bill to a vote by the full Republican-controlled House of Representatives.
+If the House passes it, it would then proceed to the Democratic-controlled Senate.

 Roy said Republicans on the panel had agreed that they would not advance legislation they all did not support, which could potentially torpedo the bill before it comes up for a full vote.
 "Right now, it ain't good," Roy said at a news conference.

-EYES ON MASSIE A third hardliner, Representative Thomas Massie, had hinted on Monday that he might support the package.
-His support would ensure that the bill advances.

-"I think it's important to keep in mind the debt limit bill itself does not spend money," he wrote on Twitter.
-His office declined to comment further.
 The four Democrats on the panel typically vote against Republican-backed legislation, but it is not clear whether they would oppose a deal that had been crafted by Biden.
+WEDNESDAY HOUSE VOTE?

 A successful vote there would set up a vote by the full House on Wednesday.
-Top House Democrat Hakeem Jeffries said his caucus would provide votes to help pass the bill through the chamber, which Republicans control by a 222-213 margin.

-"Democrats are committed to making sure that we do our part and avoid a default," Jeffries said.
+White House Budget Director Shalanda Young, who was one of Biden's lead negotiators, urged Congress to pass the bill.

+"I want to be clear: This agreement represents a compromise, which means no one gets everything that they want and hard choices had to be made," Young told a news conference.
 A Senate vote could possibly stretch into the weekend if lawmakers in that chamber try to slow its passage.
-At least one, Republican Mike Lee, has said he may try to do so, and other Republicans have also expressed discomfort with some aspects of the deal.
+At least one senator, Republican Mike Lee, has said he may try to do so, and other Republicans have also expressed discomfort with some aspects of the deal.

 The bill would suspend the U.S. debt limit through Jan.
 1, 2025, allowing Biden and lawmakers to set aside the politically risky issue until after the November 2024 presidential election.
 It would also cap some government spending over the next two years, speed up the permitting process for some energy projects, claw back unused COVID-19 funds, and introduce work requirements for food aid programs for some poor Americans.